 Number of positions being offered:

-Eight to 10 externs will be accepted for the 2013-2014 training year.
-The final application deadline is March 1, 2013, although interviews will be scheduled on a continuous basis as applications are received.
+Ten to 12 externs will be accepted for the 2015-2016 training year.
+The final application deadline is February 13, 2015, with interviews scheduled in early March.

 Send a letter of interest, CV/resume with a list of relevant coursework, list of tests administered and number of administrations, and contact information (phone and e-mail), academic transcript (does not have to be official), and two letters of recommendation.
 In your letter of interest, please state which placement you are interested in being considered for (General, Autism, SCORE).
 Please direct all materials and inquiries to: